-We have audited the internal financial controls over financial reporting ofRJ BiotechLimited (The Company) as of 31st March 2021 in conjunction with our audit of theStandalone Financial Statements of the Company for the year ended on that date.
+We have audited the internal Financial controls over financial reporting ofRJ BiotechLimited (The Company) as of 31st March 2021 in conjunction with our audit of theStandalone Financial Statements of the Company for the year ended and as on that dates.

-In our opinion to the best of our information and according to the explanation givento us the Company has in all material respects an adequate internal financial controlssystem over financial reporting and such internal Financial controls over Financialreporting were operating effectively as at 31bt March 2021 based on theinternal financial control over financial reporting criteria established by the Company consideringthe essential components of internal control stated in the Guidance Note on Audit ofInternal Financial Controls over Financial Reporting (hereinafter referred as "theguidance note") issued by the Institute of Chartered Accountant of India.(hereinafterreferred as "ICA1")
+In our opinion to the best of our information and according to the explanation givento us the Company has in all material respects an adequate internal financial controlssystem over financial reporting and such internal Financial controls over Financialreporting were operating effectively as at 31bt March 2021 based on theinternal control over Financial reporting criteria established by the Company consideringthe essential components of internal control stated in the Guidance Note on Audit ofInternal Financial Controls over Financial Reporting (hereinafter referred as "theguidance note") issued by the Institute of Chartered Accountant of India.(hereinafterreferred as "ICA1")

 Managements Responsibility for Internal Financial Controls

-The Company's management is responsible for establishing and maintaining internalfinancial controls based on the internal control over financial reporting criteriaestablished by the Company considering the essential components of internal control statedin the Guidance Mote on Audit of Internal Financial Controls over Financial Reportingissued by the Institute of Chartered Accountants of India ('theICA1)".
-These responsibilities include the design implementation andmaintenance of adequate internal Financial controls that were operating effectively forensuring the orderly and efficient conduct of its business including adherence toCompany's policies the safeguarding of its assets the prevention and detection of fraudsand errors the accuracy and completeness of the accounting records and the timelypreparation of reliable Financial information as required under the Companies Act 2013.
+The Company's management is responsible for establishing and maintaining internalfinancial controls based on the internal control over financial reporting criteriaestablished by the Company considering the essential components of internal control statedin the Guidance Note on Audit of Internal Financial Controls Over Financial Reporting('the Guidance Note) issued by the Institute of Chartered Accountants of India ('theICA1)".
+These responsibilities include the design implementation andmaintenance of adequate internal Financial controls that were operating effectively forensuring the orderly and efficient conduct of its business including adherence toCompany's policies the safeguarding of its assets the prevention and detection of fraudsand errors the accuracy and completeness of the accounting records and the timelypreparation of reliable Financial information as required under the Act.

 Our responsibility is to express an opinion on the Company's internal financialcontrols over financial reporting based on our audit.
-We conducted our audit in accordancewith the Guidance Note on Audit of Internal Financial Controls over Financial Reporting(the Guidance Note') and the Standards on Auditing issued by ICAI and deemed to beprescribed under Section 143(10) of the Companies Act 2013 to the extent applicable toan audit of internal financial controls both applicable to an audit of Internal FinancialControls and both issued by the Institute of Chartered Accountants of India.
-ThoseStandards and the Guidance Note lequiie that wecomply with the ethical requirements and plan and perform the audit to obtain reasonableassurance about whether adequate internalfinancial controls over financial reporting wasestablished and maintained and if such controls operated effectively in all materialrespects.
+We conducted our audit in accordancewith the Standards on Auditing ('the Standards) prescribed under section 143(10) ofthe Act and Guidance Note to the extent applicable to an Audit of internal Financialcontrols both issued by the ICA1.
+Those Standards and the Guidance Note lequiie that wecomply with the ethical requirements and plan and perform the audit to obtain reasonableassurance about whether adequate internal Financial controls over financial reporting wasestablished and maintained and if such controls operated effectively in all materialrespects.

-Our audit involves performing procedures to obtain audit evidence about the adequacy ofthe internal financial controls system over financial reporting and their operatingeffectiveness.
-Our audit of internal financial controls over financial reporting includedobtaining an understanding of internal financial controls over financial reportingassessing the risk that a material weakness exists and testing and evaluating the designand operating effectiveness of internal control based on the assessed risk.
-The proceduresselected depend on the auditors' judgment including the assessment of the risks ofmaterial misstatement of the financial statements whether due to fraud or error.
+Our audit involves performing procedures to obtain audit evidence about the adequacy ofthe internal Financial controls system over financial reporting and their operatingeffectiveness.
+Our audit of internal financial controls over financial reporting includedobtaining an understanding of internal financial controls over Financial reportingassessing the risk that a material weakness exists and testing and evaluating the designand operating effectiveness of internal control based on the assessed risk.
+The proceduresselected depend on the auditor's judgment including the assessment of the risks ofmaterial misstatement of the Financial Statements whether due to fraud or error.

-We believe that the audit evidence we have obtained is sufficient and appropriate toprovide a basis for our audit opinion on the Company's internal financial controls systemover financial reporting.
+We believe that the audit evidence we have obtained is sufficient and appropriate toprovide a basis foi oui audit opinion on the Company's internal financial controls systemover financial reporting.

 Meaning of Internal Financial Controls over Financial Reporting

 A Companys internal financial control over financial reporting is a processdesigned to provide reasonable assurance regarding the reliability of financial reportingand the preparation of financial statements for external purposes in accordance withgenerally accepted accounting principles.

-(1) pertain to the maintenance of records that in reasonable detail accurately andfairly reflect the transactions and dispositions of the assets of the Company;
+i.
+Pertain to the maintenance of records that in reasonable detail accurately andfairly reflect the transactions and dispositions of the assets of the Company;

-(3) provide reasonable assurance regarding prevention or timely detection ofunauthorized acquisition use or disposition of the Company's assets that could have amaterial effect on the financial statements.
+iii.
+Provide reasonable assurance regarding prevention or timely detection ofunauthorized acquisition use or disposition of the Company's assets that could have amaterial effect on the financial statements.